danielroelfs/danielroelfs.com/content/blog/2020-running-an-ica-on-questionnaires/index.md

 Obviously, there is more to it than this, but I don't have the time to talk about the statistical properties of ICA.
 There's many people who can explain this a hell of a lot better than I could anyway.
 I'm going to assume you've done your homework and already know that ICA is the right strategy to answer your research question and you just want to know how to implement it in R. That's what this tutorial is for.
 We'll run both a PCA and an ICA and visualize the results.

-### Getting the data
+## Getting the data

+{{< sidenote br="2em" >}}
+The dataset is available for download on [Kaggle](https://www.kaggle.com/lucasgreenwell/nerdy-personality-attributes-scale-responses/version/1?select=data.csv)
+{{< /sidenote >}}

 We'll use a dataset called the *Nerdy Personality Attributes Scale* from the [Open-Source Psychometrics Project](https://openpsychometrics.org/tests/OSRI/development/).
-The dataset can be downloaded from [Kaggle](https://www.kaggle.com/lucasgreenwell/nerdy-personality-attributes-scale-responses/version/1?select=data.csv).
 In short, it's a questionnaire on "nerdiness".
 It aims to measure attributes of ones personality that reflect the popular understanding of "nerdiness".
 It is a series of questions to which participants are supposed to rank themselves on a Likert scale.
 The questionnaire has a high reliability, but the questionnaire isn't immune to valid criticisms.
 Here, we'll use this dataset to see if we can identify subtypes of the concept of "nerdiness" in our dataset.

 The dataset in question consists of almost 20.000 individuals from 149 different countries.
 Is there any reliable way to ensure that the tests are filled in correctly?
 No, definitely not.
 Does that make it a unreliable dataset for scientific analysis?
 Probably.
 Both issues are perhaps slightly confounded by its sheer size, but the dataset serves our goal well, which is to run an ICA in R. We'll use the `{tidyverse}` package and the `{fastICA}` package.